MarkRhodes/Disconnect/README.md

 Disconnect the machines before being caught!

-This is simple (relatively incomplete!) simultaneous random maze game.
+This is simple (relatively incomplete!) simultaneous turn-based random maze game.

 Press Enter to start and use the Arrow keys to move.

 There are two kinds of baddies -